ongas/hs-price-tracker/price_tracker_developer_guide.md

 - **Status:** Fully resolved.
 Extraction is now strict, robust, and regression-proof.

 #### Manual Update Button and Deployment Workflow (September 2025)

+---

+#### Recent Fix: BuyWisely Add Flow Now Always Exposes Refresh Interval (September 2025)

+- **Background:** Previously, the refresh interval (`item_refresh_interval`) was only configurable when modifying an existing BuyWisely product, not during the initial add flow.
+- **Fix:** The configuration flow for BuyWisely now always includes the refresh interval as a required field when adding a new product.
+See `config_flow.py` for implementation details.
+- **Impact:** Users can now set the refresh interval for BuyWisely products at creation time, improving consistency and usability.
+- **Acceptance/Test Artefacts:**
+    - Update feature files (e.g., `features/US01_Add_BuyWisely_Product.feature`, `US03_Track_Lowest_Price.feature`) to require and validate the refresh interval in the add flow.
+    - Ensure tests in `tests/test_config_flow.py` and related BuyWisely tests check for this field in the add flow.
+- **Developer Note:** This change is also documented in `DEVELOPMENT_NOTES.md`.

 ## 9. Future Improvements
 ## 10. Manual Update via Dashboard